Sofosbuvir: History

-Sofosbuvir was discovered in 2007 by Michael Sofia, a scientist at Pharmasset, and the drug was first tested in people in 2010.
+Sofosbuvir was discovered in 2007 by Michael J. Sofia, a scientist at Pharmasset, and the drug was first tested in people in 2010.
 In 2011, Gilead Sciences bought Pharmasset for about $11 billion.
 Gilead submitted the New Drug Application for sofosbuvir in combination with ribavirin in April 2013, and in October 2013 it received the FDA's Breakthrough Therapy Designation.
 In December 2013, the FDA approved sofosbuvir in combination with ribavirin for oral dual therapy of HCV genotypes 2 and 3, and for triple therapy with injected pegylated interferon (pegIFN) and RBV for treatment-naive people with HCV genotypes 1 and 4.
 Two months before, the FDA had approved another drug, simeprevir, as a hepatitis C treatment.

 In 2014, the fixed dose combination drug sofosbuvir/ledipasvir, the latter a viral NS5A inhibitor, was approved; it had also been granted breakthrough status.

 Prior to the availability of sofosbuvir, hepatitis C treatments involved 6 to 12 months of treatment with an interferon-based regimen.
 This regimen provided cure rates of 70% or less and was associated with severe side effects, including anemia, depression, severe rash, nausea, diarrhea, and fatigue.
 As sofosbuvir clinical development progressed, physicians began to "warehouse" people in anticipation of its availability.
 Sofosbuvir's U.S. launch was the fastest of any new drug in history.